ttanner44/CodeQuiz/README.md

-# CodeQuiz - Homework Assignment
+# CodeQuiz - Coding Multiple Choice Test Application

-# 04 Web APIs: Code Quiz
+Code Quiz
-Complete a coding assessment that renders a combination of multiple-choice questions and interactive challenges.
+Built a coding assessment that renders a combination of multiple-choice questions and interactive challenges.
 It is a timed code quiz with multiple-choice questions.
 This app runs in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
 It features a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 ## User Story